Key Takeaways

 | Trust signal | High — perceived as editorial/earned | Lower — perceived as advertising |

-The strongest approach: use PPC for immediate visibility and keyword testing while investing in organic SEO for long-term compounding returns.
-Data from PPC campaigns (which keywords convert, which messages resonate) directly informs your organic strategy.
-Over time, as organic rankings grow, you can reduce paid spend on keywords where you already rank well.
+The strongest approach: use paid search campaigns for immediate visibility and keyword testing while investing in SEO for long-term compounding returns.
+Data from paid campaigns (which keywords convert, which messages resonate) directly informs your SEO strategy.
+Over time, as rankings grow, you can reduce paid search spend on keywords where you already rank well organically.
+Many businesses start with paid ads to generate leads while their organic SEO efforts build momentum — then gradually shift budget toward organic as search traffic compounds.

 Organic SEO and AI Search in 2026

-What AI systems weight differently: Brand mentions are the strongest signal for AI visibility (0.664 correlation vs 0.218 for backlinks alone).
-AI systems are looking for third-party editorial validation of your brand — mentions from publications, journalists, and industry sources.
-This is why digital PR has become the highest-value organic SEO investment: it's the only tactic that simultaneously builds Google ranking authority and AI citation probability.
+What AI systems weight differently: Brand mentions are the strongest signal for AI visibility (Moz / Ahrefs ranking factor studies).
+AI systems are looking for third-party editorial validation of your brand from authoritative and reputable websites — mentions from publications, journalists, and industry sources.
+This is why digital PR has become the highest-value investment for SEO: it's the only tactic that simultaneously boosts rankings for traditional organic results and AI citation probability.

 For the complete playbook on AI search optimization, see our Generative Engine Optimization (GEO) guide.

-SEO is not instant.
+Organic SEO is not instant.
 Setting realistic expectations prevents premature abandonment of strategies that need time to compound.
+Understanding how the work unfolds over time helps you stay committed through the early months when results are still building.
+(For link building specifically, see our detailed link building timeline guide.)

 | Timeline | What to Expect |